joaquimatheus/landpage_joaquimatheus/README.md

 In the `package.json` in `"scripts": "dev": "npx nodemon webapp.js"`, nodemon is a package that always restarts the App when you saves

-The app is running in port 7000, you can change it in `.env`
+The App is running in port 7000, you can change it in `.env`
 Example:
 ``` env
 HTTP_PORT=1337